manishmadugula/Notes/Code/leetcode.md

 - it is helpful to use _ before name for member variables.
 - Use typedef for long names.

+# Dynamic Programming
+- Unique Path - 2
+  - You can just create an additional row and column to deal with boundary case and that will simplify the implementation a lot.

 # STL Containers